PostHog/posthog.com/contents/handbook/company/management.md

 Actions to take:
 * Finding opportunities to push them outside their comfort zone (in the right direction)
 * Sharing feedback and advice to help them improve on their weaknesses
-* Pairing them with team members who are strong in certain areas to grow thier strengths futher
+* Pairing them with team members who are strong in certain areas to grow their strengths further